usgpo/bulk-data/ECFR-XML-User-Guide.md

 <CFRTOC>
   <EDNOTE>
     <HED>Editorial Note:</HED>
     <PSPACE>Title 5 of the United States Code was revised and enacted into positive law by Pub.
-L. 89–554, Sept.
+L. 89â€“554, Sept.
 6, 1966.
 New citations for obsolete references to sections of 5 U.S.C. appearing in this volume may be found in a redesignation table under Title 5, Government Organization and Employees, United States Code.</PSPACE>
   </EDNOTE>
   <PTHD>Part</PTHD>
   <CHAPTI>
-    <SUBJECT><E T="04">chapter ii</E>—Merit Systems Protection Board</SUBJECT>
+    <SUBJECT><E T="04">chapter ii</E>â€”Merit Systems Protection Board</SUBJECT>
     <PG>1200</PG>
-    <SUBJECT><E T="04">chapter iii</E>—Office of Management and Budget</SUBJECT>
+    <SUBJECT><E T="04">chapter iii</E>â€”Office of Management and Budget</SUBJECT>
     <PG>1300</PG>
-    …
+    â€¦
   </CHAPTI>
-  <APP>Appendix A to 5 CFR Chapter XIV—Current Addresses and Geographic Jurisdictions. </APP>
+  <APP>Appendix A to 5 CFR Chapter XIVâ€”Current Addresses and Geographic Jurisdictions. </APP>
-  <APP>Appendix B to 5 CFR Chapter XIV—Memorandum Describing the Authority and Assigned Responsibilities of the General Counsel of the Federal Labor Relations Authority.</APP>
+  <APP>Appendix B to 5 CFR Chapter XIVâ€”Memorandum Describing the Authority and Assigned Responsibilities of the General Counsel of the Federal Labor Relations Authority.</APP>
   <CHAPTI>
-    <SUBJECT><E T="04">chapter xv</E>—Office of Administration, Executive Office of the President</SUBJECT>
+    <SUBJECT><E T="04">chapter xv</E>â€”Office of Administration, Executive Office of the President</SUBJECT>
     <PG>2500</PG>
-    <SUBJECT><E T="04">chapter xvi</E>—Office of Government Ethics</SUBJECT>
+    <SUBJECT><E T="04">chapter xvi</E>â€”Office of Government Ethics</SUBJECT>
     <PG>2600</PG>
-    …
+    â€¦
   </CHAPTI>
 </CFRTOC>
 ```